 - LinkedIn Learning: Gutenberg and the new WordPress Block Editor [Video]

-Since Matt Mullenweg announced in early 2017 that WordPress was getting a new block editor that would completely replace the TinyMCE editor, there has been some decent headwind from the community.
+Since Matt Mullenweg announced at the beginning of 2017 that WordPress would be getting a new block editor to completely replace the TinyMCE editor, there has been a lot of headwind from the community.

-Under countless articles and blog contributions to the Gutenberg-Editor become heated discussions in the comments and the overall impression is that many WP users feel ignored in the decision process.
-A reaction to these negative voices is an article by Gutenberg-Lead Matias Ventura, in which he applies the Theseus paradox to WordPress and again highlights the advantages and vision of the Gutenberg editor.
+Among countless articles and blog posts about the Gutenberg editor, heated discussions heated discussions in the comments and the overall impression is that many WP users feel left out of the decision-making process.
+One reaction to these negative voices is an article by Gutenberg-Lead Matias Ventura, in which he applies the Theseus paradox to WordPress and once again emphasizes the advantages and vision of the Gutenberg editor.